 A digital transformation of traditional luxury companies and the incorporation of digital technology into current business models can help high-end brands create a seamless and integrated online customer experience in order to improve market outreach programs and overall sales performances.
 The Economist recently identified big data as one of the world’s most valuable assets a company can maintain.
 Regardless of industry or company size, big data can be applied to every aspect of business, from customer relationship management to supply chain operations.

 The rise of big data: luxury will never be the same

 The quality of available customer data has changed as well.
 According to The Economist, big data is no longer just predefined digital information — databases of names, age, sex, and income.
-The new economy is now about analysing rapid real-time flows of mostly unstructured data: consumer social media comments on luxury forums, affluent influencers photo feeds on Instagram, high-end customer engagement across an omnichannel purchase funnel.
+The new economy is now about analyzing rapid real-time flows of mostly unstructured data: consumer social media comments on luxury forums, affluent influencers’ photo feeds on Instagram, and high-end customer engagement across an omnichannel purchase funnel.

 In parallel, luxury companies continue to invest every year in data analytics software, hardware, and services.
-IDC predicts that the market for big data analytics will surpass USD $200 billion by 2020, driven by companies’ interest in managing and extracting value from the large amount of customer data available to them.
-As a result, professionals with the knowledge and skills to analyse such data are in high demand and luxury brands compete to hire the best digital talents available.
+IDC estimates that the market for big data analytics surpassed USD $200 billion in 2020, driven by companies’ interest in managing and extracting value from the large amount of customer data available to them.
+As a result, professionals with the knowledge and skills to analyze such data are in high demand, and luxury brands compete to hire the best digital talents available.

 Top luxury brands embrace data-driven marketing